-My husband and I, while I was pregnant, put together a list of what needed to get done around the house, chores and errands.
+While I was pregnant, my husband and I put together a list of what needed to get done around the house, chores and errands.

 We each went through and assumed whatever chore we felt we could take on, and discussed expectations for each other for postpartum.

-This gave us a clear picture of what is to be expected as far as the workload once the baby is here.
+This gave us a clear picture of what is to be expected regarding the workload once the baby is here.

 We never argued over chores, they were always done, if they weren’t, we gave grace and know they would get done since the expectations were held, and they would be!

 This left us feeling good in our marriage and taken care of, like a team.

 It also enabled us to have more energy for each other since one person wasn’t inadvertently stuck to do EVERYTHING because it wasn’t discussed.